Brett-Tanner/Journal/2023/Sep_23.md

     - [] Also loading all the TimeSlots and Options from the start when calculating Invoice costs
     - [] Install and use Bullet gem
     - [] Also maybe Rack::Bug, or a newer version of something similar since it was last updated in 2015
-    - [] Turnout gem to put it in maintenance mode?
   - [] Bump Ruby version and others as far as possible
   - [] Come up with a better logging system than just dumping them unsorted to S3 (apparently sending them to STDOUT sends them to Cloudwatch?)
   - [] Look into using our SES account/domain for the school emails to escape their 5000 email limit

 ### Work Project - [Seasonal Wiki](https://github.com/Brett-Tanner/KU-wiki)